AnoopKrSharma/CRUD-Ajax-MVC/README.md

 ## Project Setup Instruction ##
 1. Clone the repository.
-2. Execute the SQlQuery.sql file in the SQL Server.
+2. Execute the SQLQuery.sql file in the SQL Server.
 3. Open and Run the solution in the Visual Studio.

 ## Add a Record (Preview)